ProfJski/FloatCompMandelbrot/README.md

 ![Trajectory View](images/TrajectoryView.png)

 ## Lines to Customize in the Code
 The three floating point types are `typedef`ed as `first_float`, `second_float` and `third_float` throughout the code.
 Variable names also have these names as suffixes.
-Yes, templated code would be more elegant than coding everything in triplicate.
+Yes, templated code would be more elegant than coding everything in triplicate!
 I began with templated code, but finding the proper arguments to pass to `std::asynch` for templated overloaded functions proved too hard.

-Places to customize your settings are preceded by the comment tag `// OPTION` which string you can search.
-Here are the basic options.
-The main setting is the first: selecting your floating point types.
+Places to customize your settings are preceded by the comment tag `// OPTION`, for which string you can search.
+The basic options are below.
+The first setting is the most important: selecting your floating point types.

 ### Set your types
 Alter these three lines in the code to choose your own floating point implementations and _voila!_ You are all set to go.
 It will be helpful to order your types from the least precise for `first_float` to the most precise for `third_float`.